elcorto/psweep/README.md

 ```

 Here we used the helper function `itr2params()` which accepts an iterator
 that represents the loops over params.
-It merges dicts to psets and also deals
+It merges dicts to `pset`s and also deals
 with nesting when using `zip()` (see below).

 The last pattern is so common that we have a short-cut function